 And in current India, it can be argued that it is teetering on the edge of creating its Hindu equivalent.”

 Nationality and Religion are important enough to have legal definitions or to be otherwise justiciable.
-Anyone can talk bollocks about imaginary edges on which some shite or the other teeters or topples.
-But, if someone says 'x does not belong to Nation Y or Religion Z' then it may be worthwhile to go to law.
+Anyone can talk bollocks about imaginary edges on which some shite or the other teeters or topples over.
+But, if someone says 'x does not belong to Nation Y or Religion Z' then it may be worthwhile to go to Court.
 Indira Gandhi did so to prove her son was a Hindu not a Zoroastrian.
 Sonia Gandhi might have had to do so to prove she was Indian not Italian.
 Since Nations and Religions are real things, they have sharp, 'bright line', not amorphous, definitions.
 Thapar remains as ignorant of this fact now as 32 years ago, when she wrote-

 Tuesday, 17 November 2020